 The most common issue cleaning up the cluster is that the

 terminating state.
-A namespace cannot be removed until all of its resources are removed, so look at which resources are pending termination.
+A namespace cannot be removed until all of its resources are removed, so determine which resources are pending termination.

-If a pod is still terminating, you will need to wait or else attempt to forcefully terminate it (
+If a pod is still terminating, consider forcefully terminating the pod (

-If the cluster CRD still exists even though you have executed the delete command earlier, see the next section on removing the finalizer.
+If the cluster CRD still exists even though it has been deleted, see the next section on removing the finalizer.

 When a Cluster CRD is created, a finalizer is added automatically by the Rook operator.
 The finalizer will allow the operator to ensure that before the cluster CRD is deleted, all block and file mounts will be cleaned up.
 Without proper cleanup, pods consuming the storage will be hung indefinitely until a system reboot.

 The operator is responsible for removing the finalizer after the mounts have been cleaned up.
-If for some reason the operator is not able to remove the finalizer (ie. the operator is not running anymore), you can delete the finalizer manually.
+If for some reason the operator is not able to remove the finalizer (i.e., the operator is not running anymore), delete the finalizer manually with the following command: